Floydlang/floyd/docs/floyd_systems_ref.md

 |:---	|:---
 |**tech**		| short string that lists the most important technologies, languages, toolkits.
 |**desc**		| short string that tells what this component is and does.
-|**clocks**		| defines every clock (concurrent process) in this container and lists which actors are synced to each clock
+|**clocks**		| defines every clock (concurrent process) in this container and lists which processes that are synced to each clock
-|**connections**		| connects the actors together using virtual wires.
-Source-actor-name, dest-actor-name, interaction-description.
+|**connections**		| connects the processes together using virtual wires.
+Source-process-name, dest-process-name, interaction-description.
 |**probes\_and\_tweakers**		| lists all probes and tweakers used in this container.
 Notice that the same function or component can have a different set of probes and tweakers per container or share them.
 |**components**		| lists all imported components needed for this container